 A fact not known to many is the highest wave ever recorded struck in Trinidad on December 31, 1913.
 Lighthouse Keeper, Fred Harrington, was performing his duties in the lighthouse perched 196 feet above sea level during a ferocious winter storm.
 As he turned to wipe the lantern room windows, he observed "a sea of unusual height".
 In his words, " The sea itself fell onto the top of the bluff and struck the tower on a level with the balcony, making a terrible jar."
 The spray flew forty feet above the crest.
 The lens was thrown off level by the wave but the plucky Mr. Harrington had the light back in operation in a half an hour.
 Harrington also recorded observing waves crashing over nearby Pilot Rock (103 feet) - known as "a perfect 10 over Pilot" these days.

-Overlooking Trinidad Bay, an accurate replica of the Head's lighthouse anchors Trinidad's Lighthouse Memorial Park.
+Overlooking Trinidad Bay, an accurate replica of the Head's lighthouse used to anchor Trinidad Bay Memorial Park.
 In 1947, the original lens and bell were donated to the Trinidad Civic Club to be displayed in a memorial park overlooking Trinidad Bay.
-Mrs. Earl Hallmark donated land, and in 1949 the Civic Club built the Trinidad Memorial Lighthouse.
-On Memorial Day, families and friends gather at the lighthouse to remember and honor those lost and buried at sea.
+Mrs. Earl Hallmark donated land, and in 1949 the Civic Club built the Trinidad Bay Memorial Park and Memorial Lighthouse.
+On Memorial Day, families and friends gather at the Memorial to remember and honor those lost and buried at sea.
 Dave Zebo, a former Mayor of Trinidad, made a generous donation so the bell would ring at noon each day in their memory.
 In 1998, Tom Odom, a former Mayor of Trinidad, and community volunteers installed a new stainless steel dome.
 In 2006, Dean Heyenga, another former Mayor of Trinidad, was seen out in the fog painting the lighthouse for the Memorial Day tribute.
-The Trinidad Memorial Lighthouse is lovingly maintained by the Civic Club and community supporters.
+The Trinidad Memorial Lighthouse was temporarily moved from the Park, to the Trinidad Harbor area in January 2018 for protection.
+Trinidad Bay Memorial Park is lovingly maintained by the Trinidad Civic Club and community supporters.

 Both lighthouses participate in the Lighthouse Passport program sponsored by the U. S. Lighthouse Society.
-Passports and stamps are available at the Trinidad Museum, Friday, Saturday and Sunday, noon to 3:00 p.m., May through August, or at the Trinidad Bay Bed & Breakfast, 10a - 6p daily.
+Passports and stamps are available at the Trinidad Museum, Friday, Saturday and Sunday, noon to 3:00 p.m., May through August, or at the Trinidad Bay Bed and Breakfast Hotel, Noon - 5p daily.
 Call 707-677-0840 for further information.

 |Lighthouse Info||Trinidad Head||Trinidad Memorial|